lip6/alliance-check-toolkit/benchs/doc/README.rst

 directly taken from the symbolic with the simple rule ``1 lambda = 1 micron``.

-.. note:: **LEF/DEF files:** Coriolis is able to import/export in those formats only if it has compiled against the |Si2| relevant libraries that are subjects to specific license agreements.
+.. note:: **LEF/DEF files:** Coriolis is able to import/export in those formats only if it has been compiled against the |Si2| relevant libraries that are subjects to specific license agreements.
 So in case we don't have access to thoses we supplies the generated LEF/DEF files.